Key Takeaways

 If medicine is something you have dreamt about since high school, chances are that you are already on the path to becoming a doctor.
 However, a medical career can feel like a daunting hill to climb.
 Choosing the right university and medical school tuitions aside, there are a number of other factors to consider: Which specialty do I pick?
 MBBS vs MD?

-In this article, we will delve into the details of MBBS vs. MD and help you understand the key similarities and differences between these two degrees to make an informed decision about your career in medicine.
+In this article, we will delve into the details of MBBS vs. MD and help you understand the key similarities and differences between these two degrees to make an informed decision about your future in medical school and your career in medicine.

 Understanding MBBS vs. MD